The application for the 2024 Herbert Scholars Program is open!

 About the Herbert Scholars Program

-The Herbert Scholars Program, established by UT alumni James and Judi Herbert, will provide financial assistance of up to $5,000 for five to eight Herbert College of Agriculture undergraduates during the summer term to engage in experiential learning opportunities for ten weeks.
+The Herbert Scholars Program, established by UT alumni James and Judi Herbert, provides financial assistance, ranging from $1,000 to $7,000 each, to Herbert College of Agriculture undergraduates during the summer to pursue experiential learning opportunities outside the Knoxville area lasting at least ten weeks.

 These hands-on experiences may include internships, fieldwork, or laboratory work.
 Learn more about experiential learning opportunities.

 2023 Class of Herbert Scholars

 Aidan is a freshman animal science student interning at Kinslow Veterinary Clinic in Lebanon, TN.

 He “…strives to gain a better understanding of all sides, including business and ethical, of veterinary medicine.
 During high school, I interned with a veterinarian in my own small town, so I also plan to assess how a larger practice compares to a smaller one.”

 Alexander is a sophomore food and agricultural business student and will be interning at Winfield United in Kearney, Nebraska.